harryjmg/alfred-messenger/README.md

 ### Configuration
 The hard part is to connect your Rails app to your Facebook app.
 The facebook-messenger gem which Alfred is using has a [good documentation](https://github.com/jgorset/facebook-messenger#configuration) for that.

-Once you've setted the environment variables, you are good to go !
+Once you've set the environment variables, you are good to go !

 ### Why Alfred ?
 An old private joke for the viewers of [my youtube channel](https://www.youtube.com/channel/UC61GK_nOLSJdzAK5hoR2mJA) (french speaking).